"What is the matter with you girl?"

-Without realising it myself, I seemed to have set out on a mission to prove that there IS such a thing as a free lunch.
+Without realising it, I seemed to have set out on a mission to prove that there IS such a thing as a free lunch.

-So, last week, when three of them invited me to lunch, who was surprised that somewhere between the cream of split pea soup and the blackened mahi mahi, the conversation rushed to Hiring Right in small businesses?
-NOT me.
+So last week, when three of them invited me to lunch, I was NOT surprised that somewhere between the cream of split pea soup and the blackened Mahi Mahi, the conversation rushed to Hiring Right in small businesses.